-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: Individual and group feedback on laboratory work provided during laboratory sessions.
 Individual marked laboratory reports returned to students.
 Feedback on module coursework given in lectures and by Canvas.